YueNing/DRL-Autonomous-Negotiation/README.md

 **Single-Agent(Negotiator) Autonomous Negotiation**

 In single negotiator scenario, two strategies called **acceptance strategy** and **offer strategy** are learned by DRL negotiator.
-For every strategy there are two specific settings are given: single negotiation issue and multi-issues negotiation.
+For each strategy, there are two specific settings: single negotiation issue and multi-issues negotiation.

-Detailed source code can be found in [single agent(negotiator) autonomous negotiation](https://github.com/YueNing/summary_thesis/blob/master/summary-2020-10a11/2020-10a11-Ningyue-Negmas-negotiation.ipynb)
+Detailed explanation can be found in [single agent(negotiator) autonomous negotiation](https://github.com/YueNing/summary_thesis/blob/master/summary-2020-10a11/2020-10a11-Ningyue-Negmas-negotiation.ipynb)

 **Multi-Agent(Factory Manager) autonomous concurrent negotiations**